 The Excess Return Index Component Level of each Index Component was set equal to 100.0000 on the Excess Return Index Component Base Date for that Index Component.
 In order to calculate the Excess Return Index Component Level on any subsequent Index Business Day, the Index Sponsor must first calculate the Total Return Index Component Level (i.e., the value of the Index Component Level on that Index Business Day.
-The Index Sponsor then calculates the Excess Return Index Component Level on that Index Business Day.
-The Index Sponsor then calculates the Excess Return Index Component Level on that Index Business Day by adjusting the Excess Return Index Component Level on the immediately preceding Index Business Day to reflect (a) the return of the Total Return Index Component Level from the immediately preceding Index Business Day to the current Index Business Day and (b) the deduction of the notional financing cost equal to the Cash Rate that has accrued since the immediately preceding Index Business Day, calculated based on the number of calendar days from but excluding the immediately preceding Index Business Day to and including the current Index Business Day divided by 360.
+The Index Sponsor then calculates the Excess Return Index Component Level on that Index Business Day by adjusting the Excess Return Index Component Level on the immediately preceding Index Business Day to reflect (a) the return of the Total Return Index Component Level from the immediately preceding Index Business Day to the current Index Business Day, calculated based on the notional financing cost equal to the Cash Rate that has accrued since the immediately preceding Index Business Day, calculated based on the number of calendar days from but excluding the immediately preceding Index Business Day to and including the current Index Business Day divided by 360.
 If the Cash Rate is not available on any Index Business Day, the latest available Cash Rate will be used.

 The "Total Return Index Component Level" of each Index Component was set equal to 100.0000 on the Index Component Base Date for that Index Component.
-On any subsequent Scheduled Trading Day, the Index Sponsor calculates the Total Return Index Component Level of an Index Component by adjusting the Total Return Index Component Level of that Index Component on the immediately preceding Scheduled Trading Day to reflect the return of the Valuation Price of that Index Component from the immediately preceding Scheduled Trading Day to the current Scheduled Trading Day, where any distribution receivable from that Index Component is hypothetically reinvested in additional units of that Index Component on the Index Business Day immediately preceding the relevant ex-distribution date.
+On any subsequent Scheduled Trading Day, the Index Sponsor calculates the Total Return Index Component Level of an Index

+Component by adjusting the Total Return Index Component Level of that Index Component on the immediately preceding Scheduled Trading Day to the current Scheduled Trading Day, where any distribution receivable from that Index Component is hypothetically reinvested in additional units of that Index Component on the Index Business Day immediately preceding the relevant ex-distribution date.
 If the Valuation Price of an Index Component is not available on any ex-distribution date, the relevant distribution will be hypothetically reinvested on the immediately following Scheduled Trading Day on which the Valuation Price of that Index Component is available.
-If the Total Return Index Component Level is not available on the immediately preceding Scheduled Trading Day, the most recent available Total Return Index Component Level will be used for purposes of calculating the Total Return Index Component Level.
+If the Total Return Index Component Level is not available on the immediately preceding Day, the most recent available Total Return Index Component Level will be used for purposes of calculating the Total Return Index Component Level.
 In the event of a share split, the Valuation Price of the relevant Index Component will be adjusted to account for the impact of that share split for purposes of calculating the Total Return Index Component Level.